hafsa-11/alx_database/SQL_introduction/README.md

-this readme for my projet
+this readme for my projet55